Deferral of Care After Medical Screening of Emergency Department Patients

 Emergency physicians should not be compelled to participate in deferral of care strategies unless the safeguards for safe deferral as detailed in this policy are followed.

-Emergency physicians are responsible for the medical care of patients they are treating in the ED after a physician-patient relationship has been established and must have the opportunity to further evaluate and treat their patients to ensure stability.
+Emergency physicians are responsible for the care of patients they are treating in the ED after a physician-patient relationship has been established; they must have the opportunity to further evaluate and complete their patients' care if they believe it is appropriate, even if no emergency medical condition exists.